 Cooking it works best on a slow cooking smoker.
 I have a Green Egg.
 I plan on 6 hours cook time at about 220 degrees.
 Timing is very forgiving if you can control the temp (I have learned that 12 hours is a little too long!)
 Depending on the weather, I need to go play with the Egg after about 6 hours to insure I am still about 220.
 Usually, it falls down to about 200 by then, so I end up giving it just a bit more air or will do a stir of the coals.

-About an hour before you think they will be done, you should baste the entire ribs in a nice KC style sauce.
+About an hour or two before you think they will be done, you should baste the entire ribs in a nice KC style sauce.
+Take the ribs off the rack, put them on aluminum foil.
 Use whatever you normally like.
 Retail brands I have had good luck with include Sweet Baby Ray’s original, or KC Masterpiece original.
-Slather it on, put pack into cooker for 30 minutes, then slather and cook it for another 30 minues.
+I have also really liked the Kinder sauce from Costco.
+Slather it on, wrap the ribs up in foil to keep moisture in.
+Put pack into cooker for an hour or two, then slather and cook again it until you are hungry!
 Be sure your cook temperature is still around 220 degrees.
 Definitely below 270 degrees.
 If you try rushing this step with too much heat, you might burn the sauce which is unpleasant.

 This makes very sticky ribs that require a lot of paper napkins.
 Or you can do what the wife does, and just wait to cleanup at the end!